Orca1234/Constellation/index.md

 ## Constellation's Layout

 You can toggle between our website's two layouts: the first is our regular layout (think layout of the Atlantic Monthly), and the second is interactive map of psychology that contains our site's practical psychology articles.
-If you use our interactive map of psychology, you'll initially see our main map.
+If you use our interactive map of psychology(https://onodo.org/visualizations/35102), you'll initially see our main map.
 Our main map shows how branches of psychology are related.
 Circles(nodes) represesnt a branch, and and lines(links) show how related the branches are.
 Hover over a circle to see what branch of psychology it represents.
 So the more lines there are between branches, the more related the branches are!

-If you click on a circle of the main map (like physiological psychology), you'll see another map showing the circle's topics.
+If you click on a circle of the main map (like physiological psychology), you'll see another map (https://onodo.org/visualizations/35111) showing the circle's topics.
 Clicking on a circle on this nested map will let you read about a practical psychology finding!

 ## Disclaimer
 Constellation is not a replacement for professional psychological or psychiatric help.

+**THIS IS A STUDENT PROJECT AND NOT AN ACTUAL SITE**

 ### Support or Contact